Echoes of the Reich

 It behaved like transmission.

 The sensation that followed was not wonder, but apprehension—the cold awareness that something fundamental had slipped out of alignment.
-The Reich tolerated failure poorly.
-It tolerated anomalies even less.

 “Das kann nicht stimmen,” he whispered.
-That can’t be right.

 The bunker felt suddenly confined.
 He glanced toward the steel door, imagining boots in the corridor—questions asked without expectation of answers that could protect him.